F A Archive/Shutterstock

 April showers bring May flowers, as the saying goes.
 And with those flowers comes May Day, a holiday that most people have heard of but have no idea what it’s for.

-May Day, celebrated on May 1 every year, has its roots in ancient pagan festivals marking the beginning of summer.
+May Day has its roots in ancient pagan festivals marking the beginning of summer.
 (For that reason, it’s primarily celebrated in the Northern Hemisphere.)
 Ancient Celts called it Beltaine, which is still celebrated today.
 Over the centuries, it evolved and took on a more secular nature in Europe, including the addition of maypole dances that the holiday is now associated with.
-(Check out these 19 spectacular photos to celebrate the start of spring.)
+Check out these 19 spectacular photos to celebrate the start of spring.

 But May Day isn’t all about skipping around with ribbons in the sunshine.
 It has also been on the same day as International Workers’ Day since the 1880s.
 In fact, May Day is the equivalent of America’s Labor Day for certain countries.

-On May 1, 1886, hundreds of thousands of U.S. industrial workers participated in a nationwide strike to demand an 8-hour workday.
+On May 1, 1886, hundreds of thousands of U.S. industrial workers participated in a nationwide strike to demand an eight-hour workday.
 (At the time, it was common to work 10- to 16-hour days, according to Industrial Workers of the World.)
 The protests in Chicago lasted for several days, and on May 3, a strike at McCormick Reaper Works ended in a brawl with police officers.
 Several strikers were wounded or killed.
+These protests also changed the world for workers everywhere.

 The next night, the violence became even worse.
 When police came to break up a crowd of protestors gathered in Haymarket Square, a bomb went off in the police ranks.
 The bomb killed seven policemen and wounded 60 more.
 Police then opened fire on the crowd, killing several men and wounding 200, TIME reported.